haiiro-shimeji/gmap/README.txt

-2) edit the theme files to ensure that the html file has the following at the top of each page (the first one  is recommended by Google, the second is required for the lines to work in IE:
+2) edit the theme files to ensure that the html file has the following at the top of each page (the first one  is recommended by Google, the second is required for the lines overlays to work in IE:
    <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd">
    <html xmlns="http://www.w3.org/1999/xhtml" xmlns:v="urn:schemas-microsoft-com:vml">